Jason Voorhees was dead.

 But he did recognize the blonde woman on the other sofa.
-"Kate!" he said.
-"When did you get here?"
+"Kate!
+When did you get here?"

-Kate Corrigan was a professor of folklore and mythology at NYU, and had been serving as a consultant to the B.P.R.D. for years.
-Hellboy had been trying to convince her to join the Bureau for good, and he thought she was getting close.
-With the recent absence - Hellboy couldn't bring himself to call it a disappearance, not yet - of Professor Bruttenholm, the B.P.R.D. had come to rely more and more on Kate's encyclopedic knowledge of the occult.
+Kate Corrigan was a professor of folklore and mythology at New York University.
+She'd been serving as a consultant to the B.P.R.D. for years.
+Hellboy was trying to convince her to join the Bureau permanently, and he thought he was making progress.
+With the recent absence - Hellboy couldn't bring himself to call it a disappearance, not yet - of Professor Bruttenholm, the B.P.R.D. has been relying even more on Kate's encyclopedic knowledge and research skills.
 Over the last few years, she'd also become one of Hellboy's best friends.

-Kate nodded sadly.
+Kate nodded.
 "Let's hope so."

 Hellboy sighed.
 "Great."

 "Ladies and gentlemen, please take your seats," said Manning.
+The man next to him looked to be in his late twenties, with short-cropped red hair and glasses.

-Manning gestured to the younger man.
-He looked to be in his late twenties, with short cropped hair and black-rimmed glasses.
-"This is Agent Harold Green of the FBI," Manning said.
-"They've been having some trouble again down in Crystal Lake, and they've come to pick our brains."
+Manning gestured to the newcomer.
+"This is Special Agent Harold Green of the FBI.
+They've been having some trouble again down in Crystal Lake, New Jersey, and they've come to pick our brains."

-"Oh, not this again," Hellboy muttered.
+"Oh, not this again," Hellboy groaned..

-"What was that, Hellboy?"
-Manning said, annoyed.
+"What was that, Hellboy?" said Manning, clearly annoyed.

 "Decapitated," Hellboy whispered to Kate, making a slashing motion across his throat.

 "So why call us?" said Hellboy.
-"Couldn't it just be another copycat killer?"
+"Couldn't it be another copycat killer?"

 "Maybe," Green admitted.
-"And I'll be honest with you: coming here was my idea.
-My bosses weren't big on it.
-But there have been six murders so far and no leads.
-I think we need to try every angle to stop this thing once and for all."
+"I'll be honest with you: coming here was my idea.
+My bosses didn't want to do it.
+But we need to come at this thing from every angle, to stop this thing once and for all."